Mikael Hwang

 Hyundai Motor Group

-Euclid's algorithm was applied to process the “random” bacterial data, determining the greatest common divisor between two numbers.
-In Codex (2024), this method was adapted to evenly space bacteria musical events, aligning microbial patterns with human auditory expectations.
-The resulting quantized bacterial performance was then encoded onto a custom-built metal record, forming a lasting codex.
+To interpret the bacteria’s seemingly “random” signals, Euclid’s algorithm was applied to organize the data into evenly spaced rhythmic events, aligning microbial patterns with human auditory expectations.
+The quantized performance was then lathed as sixteen concentric rows of physical MIDI signals onto a custom-built metal record, creating a kind of codex.

-Playing the codex requires a custom instrument resembling a record player with three-tone arms.
-This design symbolizes the arbitrary significance of numbers, such as 3, 8, or 16, in human music.
-The entire quantized bacterial performance is encoded into the codex and organized into sixteen concentric circles, each representing 1/16th of the performance.
-These circles contain "blank" musical events that can be filled with selected sounds via MIDI.
-In this way, the blank grooves of each concentric circle play continuously until the tonearm is manually moved to another circle, transforming the apparatus into an analog version of an Euclidean sequencer—a modern musical instrument capable of creating the rhythmic patterns of any human music.
+A custom instrument with three tonearms enabled the playback of the codex.
+Designed specifically to highlight the arbitrary significance of numbers such as 3, 8, or 16 in human music, the player relayed the quantized bacterial performance by reading the codex’s MIDI signals, which could be filled with software-selected sounds.
+Each concentric circle played continuously until the tonearm was manually moved to another circle, transforming the apparatus into an analog Euclidean sequencer: a modern musical instrument capable of replicating the rhythmic patterns of any human music.

-The codex-instrument design echoes the data loss inherent in digitization, where converting analog to binary results in lost information.
-This design choice underscores the limitations imposed by human traditions, questioning our capacity to fully understand or replicate the bacteria's original intent.
-Through this process, viewers interact with two distinct bacterial performances: the raw signals from Resonance (2023), which defy conventional definitions of music, and the processed, humanized version, which, while easier to comprehend, distort microbial agency.
+The codex-instrument design echoes the data loss inherent in digitization, where converting analog information to binary inevitably results in the loss of detail.
+This design choice highlights the limitations imposed by human traditions and raises questions about our ability to fully understand or replicate the bacteria’s original intent.
+Through this process, viewers juxtapose two distinct bacterial performances: the raw signals from Resonance, which resist conventional definitions of music, and the processed, humanized version, which—while more accessible—ultimately distorts microbial agency.